KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 /**
  * 1. Size the round handle according to the diameter custom property.
- * 2. For the handle to be visible in Windows High-Contrast Mode and to
+ * 2. For the handle to be visible in Windows High-Contrast Mode, we apply a
- *    improve contrast, we apply a thin border tinted like native controls.
- *    Kind thanks to Adrian Roselli for the tip:
+ *    thin semi-transparent (or fully transparent) border.
  *    https://twitter.com/aardrian/status/1379786724222631938?s=20
  * 3. Absolutely position the handle on top of the icons, vertically centered
  *    within the container and offset by the spacing amount on the left.